 Side Effects and Safety Concerns of Herbal & Nutritional Supplements

 Depending upon which species of mistletoe is used, side effects can vary.
 Due to the poisonous properties, raw mistletoe leaves, branches and berries should not be consumed.
-Mistletoe can cause stomach pain, diarrhea, low pulse, seizures and even death.
+Mistletoe can cause stomach pain, diarrhea, low heart rate, seizures and even death.

 - Mistletoe extracts.
 (2012, Febuary 02), National Cancer Institute.

 - Mistletoe from the National Center for Complementary and Alternative Medicine (NCCAM).

 - Grossarth-Maticek, R., Kiene, H., Baumgartner, S. M., & Ziegler, R. (2001).
 Use of Iscador, an extract of European mistletoe (Viscum album), in cancer treatment: prospective nonrandomized and randomized matched-pair studies nested within a cohort study.
 Alternative therapies in health and medicine, 7(3), 57.

 - Kienle, G. S., & Kiene, H. (2010).
 Review article: Influence of Viscum album L (European mistletoe) extracts on quality of life in cancer patients: a systematic review of controlled clinical studies.
 Integrative Cancer Therapies, 9(2), 142-157.